isabella232/gatsby-site/src/collections/cases/2019-01-12-dutchlabelshop.md

 ## Frontend components

-The designer at Dutch Label Shop designed the website in close collaboration with our frontend team.
-The new shop was designed using Figma, which allowed us to easily collaborate on the designs and the frontend implementation with the team at Dutch Label Shop.
+The designer at Dutchlabelshop designed the website in close collaboration with our frontend team.
+The new shop was designed using Figma, which allowed us to easily collaborate on the designs and the frontend implementation with the team at Dutchlabelshop.

 !['Figma'](../../assets/images/cases/dutch-label-shop/screenshot-figma-uploader.jpg)

 !['Figma'](../../assets/images/cases/dutch-label-shop/screenshot-figma-hangtag.jpg)

 Having a single source of truth with versioning and full transparency & history was a great advantage when transforming the designs into an actual frontend implementation.
-To create a uniform look and feel completely tailored to Dutch Label Shop's visual identity, we decided to create all frontend components from scratch and not fall back on any defaults (whether from Magento or another third party library).
+To create a uniform look and feel completely tailored to Dutchlabelshop's visual identity, we decided to create all frontend components from scratch and not fall back on any defaults (whether from Magento or another third party library).
 To achieve this, we built a component library and a styleguide using [Fractal.js](https://fractal.build/) - trusted by City of Boston, City of Ghent, Liip and Eurostar among others.

 !['Fractal'](../../assets/images/cases/dutch-label-shop/dls-components-fractal.jpg)